avinashbest/cpp-gfg/README.md

 #### Template smart pointer (can be used for any type).

-# CPP Library implimantation of smart pointer.
+# CPP Library implementation of smart pointer.